 4.7 Repayment pursuant to chapter 5, §§ 6-8 of the Payment Services Act (chapter 4, § 10, p 22) is not possible as the exact amount and fees are always stated when a Payment is approved.

 4.8 The User can cancel a Payment until such time as the payment funds have been sent in accordance with the User's instructions.
 Please note that differences in the buying and selling rates of currencies may mean that Betalo cannot guarantee that the entire amount will be refunded.
-Users who wish to cancel a Payment should contact Betalo's customer support department by telephone or email.
+Users who wish to cancel a Payment should contact Betalo's customer support by email.

 5. Betalo's responsibility for the implementation of Payments